Minute Puff Pastry Donuts: Easy Cronuts for Busy Nights

 - Preheat your oven to 350°F (175°C).

-- Cool in the pan for 5 minutes before transferring to a wire rack.
+- Cool completely in the pan before slicing into squares.

 Notes